celo-org/SocialConnect/asv2/README.md

 ### Using signer keys

+The signer key needs to be authorized by the issuer, under the `AttestationSigner` role.

 ```typescript
 import { encodePacked, keccak256 } from 'web3-utils'

 const signerRole = keccak256(encodePacked('celo.org/core/attestation'))
 await accountsContract.methods.authorizeSigner(signer, signerRole, { from: issuer })
 ```

+The signer is then used to sign an EIP712 typed data object representing the attestation.

 ```typescript
 import { ensureLeading0x } from '@celo/base'